-- 10.1.
+- 11.1.
 These activities aim to extend pupils' knowledge, interest and ability and promote academic endeavour beyond the classroom.
-They include participating in internal, local and national competitions, challenge days, visits, lectures and other events. - 10.2.
-Annual events include entries in the Junior, Intermediate and Senior team and individual Mathematics Challenge competition, the Biology Challenge competition and the British Olympiad awards for Maths, Biology, Chemistry and Physics.
+They include participating in internal, local and national competitions, challenge days, visits, lectures and other events. - Whilst there has been some disruption due to the Covid-19 pandemic, annual 11.2. events include entries in the Junior, Intermediate and Senior team and individual Mathematics Challenge competition, the Biology Challenge competition and the British Olympiad awards for Maths, Biology, Chemistry and Physics.
 Pupils participate in the internal Lockheed Martin Engineering day, the Engineering Education Scheme, Crest awards, the BAE Boat building challenge and Smallpiece trust events.
 The English department run an annual visit to Chawton House, enter pupils for national essay prizes, invite authors in for collapsed timetable days and compete in the Kids' Lit Quiz.
-Pupils participate in the Linguistics Olympiad and compete in the Classical Languages reading competition.
-In Business and Economics pupils compete in the Royal Economics Society Essay Competition and support the running of the PGS Institute of Economic Affairs Conference.
+Pupils participate in the Languages Showcase day and compete in the Classical Languages reading competition.
+In Business and Economics pupils compete in the internal Fiscal Challenge and the Royal Economics Society Essay Competition.
 Entrepreneurs test their skills with the Faith and Football Charity.
-In Computing, Year 8 10 pupils compete in the national Perse Challenge and Bebras Computational Thinking Competition, the IBM Bright Sparks competition and the TCS Oxford Computing Challenge.
+In Computing, Year 8 - 10 pupils compete in the national Perse Challenge and Bebras Computational Thinking Competition, the IBM Bright Sparks competition and the TCS Oxford Computing Challenge.

-11. Careers
+12. Careers

-- 11.1.
+- 12.1.
 The Careers, Universities & Scholarship Department provides comprehensive support and impartial, accurate and up-to-date advice regarding career choices to all pupils from Years 7 to 13.
-This guidance: - 11.1.1. is presented in an impartial manner - 11.1.2. enables pupils to make informed choices about a broad range of career options - 11.1.3. helps to encourage pupils to fulfil their potential - 11.1.4. makes links between academic departments and careers pathways - 11.2.
+This guidance: - 12.1.1. is presented in an impartial manner - 12.1.2. enables pupils to make informed choices about a broad range of career options - 12.1.3. helps to encourage pupils to fulfil their potential. - 12.2.
 Year 7 and 8 Careers Days are held each year in the summer term and tutor visits are provided to Year 9 -11 pupils.
 Much of the Higher Education provision detailed below also integrates Career advice for pupils (including apprenticeships).

-12. Higher Education
+13. Higher Education

-12.1.
+13.1.
 In-school activities are organised for each year group and additional visits by outside agencies, speakers and advisers, including regular Careers Lunches and an annual Careers Convention.
-The organisation of work experience for Year 11 pupils is promoted and, through the Morrisby Tests, Year 10 and 12 pupils are assisted in developing a greater awareness of their strengths and of how their interests relate to the world of work.
+The organisation of work experience for Year 11 pupils is promoted and, through the Morrisby Tests, Year 10 and 12 pupils are

-12.2.
+- assisted in developing a greater awareness of their strengths and of how their interests relate to the world of work. - 13.2.
 The Careers, Universities & Scholarship Department begins offering specific guidance regarding the Higher Education application process to pupils from Year 10 upwards.
-Preparation and guidance regarding Sixth Form choices are additionally provided via, amongst other things, the school's Sixth Form and Beyond Days in the summer of Year 10.
+Preparation and guidance regarding Sixth Form choices are additionally provided via, amongst other things, the school's Sixth Form and Beyond Day in the Autumn of Year 11 and by the Year 11 Subject Forum in Spring of Year 11.
 A UCAS Day is organised for Year 12 pupils, focused on university application and preparation.
-There is a rigorous UCAS application support programme managed by the department in partnership with Specialist Subject Advisers, the Sixth Form team, the Deputy Head (Teaching and Learning) and the Deputy Head (Academic & Staff Welfare).
+There is a rigorous UCAS application support programme managed by the department in partnership with Specialist Subject Advisers, the Sixth Form team and the Deputy Head (Academic).
 This includes: hosting an annual Universities Fair; offering one-to-one advice and review sessions with pupils; organising visits to universities and visits from university representatives; provision of an in-depth PGS UCAS guide to each Year 12 pupil; access to the Morrisby platform which provides resources for researching university choices and other pathways, including apprenticeships; a well-stocked Universities Library with the latest information on institutions and courses; provision of expert CV, personal statement and interview training to all Year 12 pupils; as well as other essential areas of support.

-13. Learning Support
+14. Learning Support